11 Things We Like and Don't Like About Okinawa

 One of the quirks about Japanese society is that people are - for lack of a better term - hopelessly square.
 Ask the average customer service rep to buck company policy and watch them try to process this troubling development.
 It’s like throwing a rock into a still pond.

-Here’s what goes through their minds:
+Here’s what must go through their minds:

 - Good customer service is very important